bosch-io/bcx2017/README.md

 The following sections provide you with details regarding the different ways you can access the device data and use it in your project.

-# Connected Devices
+# So, what kind of devices are available?

 You can find information about the devices we have connected to Hono in the [Available_Devices/](Available_Devices/) directory.

-# Consuming Telemetry Data & Events
+(There's also quite a number of sensors and other devices available in the “Gadget Library”, but these are not (yet) connected to our backend.)

+# What kind of data do these devices send?

+Most devices supply both telemetry data (information on the current device status: temperature, humidity, …) and events (e.g. buttons pressed, the device being moved, …).
+All devices supply their data as JSON data structures.
+In a number of cases, the device data also contains additional meta-information that allows us to display the information better in our services.

+# How can I receive current device data from the messaging hub?

 The connected devices publish their telemetry data and events to an [Eclipse Hono](https://www.eclipse.org/hono/) instance accessible at `hono.bosch-iot-suite.com`.

 You can consume the device data by connecting an AMQP 1.0 client to Hono and listening in on the `telemetry` or `event` addresses respectively.
 We have prepared some example client code using various programming languages in the [Example_Clients/](Example_Clients/) directory.

+Hono is actually payload-agnostic, so you will just receive the raw payload in the AMQP client in the same way as it was fed into Hono by the device.

 The Eclipse Hono website has further information on the [Telemetry API](https://www.eclipse.org/hono/api/Telemetry-API/) and the [Event API](https://www.eclipse.org/hono/api/Event-API/).

-# Retrieving Historical Data
+# How can I look at historical device data?

 All telemetry data sent in from devices is also fed into an istance of the open source [InfluxDB](https://github.com/influxdata/influxdb) *Time Series Database*.

-Credentials for accessing the InfluxDB can be found on our passwords sheet.

-Telemetry is fed into the `hono-telemetry` database, events are fed into the `hono-events` database.
+For that purpose, the JSON data structures are flattened into a list of fields (because that's what InfluxDB supports).

 If you want to just quickly retrieve historical data without getting too much into InfluxDB, use these simple webservices we created for you: